 Moving to Panama is an amazing adventure.
 Depending on where you live, and how you live, you may be able to significantly reduce your cost of living while also increase the quality of your lifestyle!
 One of the first things you’ll need to do is to determine the best place to live for you.
-Everyone has different wants and needs so there is not one right answer to the question of where is the best place to live in Panama.
-There are four main criteria that you need to take in to consideration when looking for the best place to live in Panama include:
+Everyone has different wants and needs so there is no one right answer to the question of where is the best place to live in Panama.
+There are four main criteria that you need to take into consideration when looking for the best place to live in Panama include:

 2. Your Budget

 In the coastal areas in Panama, it is about 90 degrees (32 celsius) during the daytime, all year.
 Temperatures drop about 10 degrees at night.
 Panama’s weather is consistent all year because it is only 9 degrees from the equator.
 If you like warm to hot weather, the coastal areas would be ideal for you.
 For every 1000 feet increase in elevation, the temperatures drop about 4 degrees.
 So, if you do the math, you can pick the ideal location based on the weather criteria.
 I prefer living in a place where I don’t need an air conditioner.
 My house is at 4600 feet and the daytime temperatures are in the mid-70s (23 celsius) every day.
 If the mid-70s is too cool for you, but the 90s is too hot, then you need to find a town at an elevation that is about halfway between the two.

 If you hate humidity then you’ll want to look in the Azuero Peninsula or elevations above 3500 feet.
 Any other place in Panama will have high humidity levels.